 Up to ten competitive fellowships are available for graduate students.
 Successful applicants will receive stipends of \$7,793 and an allowance for travel expenses within the United States.
-Fellows are expected to participate full-time (40 hours per week) for the full ten weeks of the Program.
-The application deadline is February 5, 2024.
-Awards will be announced in March.
+A small number of unpaid fellowships may also be available for strongly qualified students who can support themselves financially.
+The application deadline is February 1, 2023.
+Awards will be announced by March 31, 2023.
 We seek applicants from all areas of Geophysical Fluid Dynamics, and particularly encourage applications from women and members of underrepresented groups.
-Further information and application forms may be obtained at https://gfd.whoi.edu or by writing to: gfd@whoi.edu
+It is expected that fellows will be in residence for the full ten weeks of the program, and that visitors will spend extended periods of at least one week participating in the program.
+Further information and application forms may be obtained at https://gfd.whoi.edu, or by writing to: gfd@whoi.edu